What Was Studio 4, James Franco’s Acting School?

-New allegations regarding sexual misconduct by actor James Franco have just emerged and these allegations are prompting questions and discussions regarding Franco’s theater school named Studio 4.
+New allegations regarding sexual misconduct by actor James Franco have just emerged, and these allegations are prompting questions and discussions regarding Franco’s theater school named Studio 4.
 At one time, Studio 4 had locations in both New York City and Los Angeles, but both were closed some time ago.

-As The Inquisitr detailed earlier, Franco’s Studio 4 has been named as a location where multiple women allege that they were subjected to inappropriate sexual behavior from Franco as well as others at the school.
+As The Inquisitr detailed earlier, Franco’s Studio 4 has been named as a location where multiple women allege that they were subjected to inappropriate sexual behavior from Franco, as well as others at the school.

 According to Refinery 29, Franco created Studio 4 back in 2014.
 After teaching at a number of other schools, he decided to create something of his own and he collaborated with the acting school Playhouse West to launch this project.